fmadore/IWAC-overview/Refactoring roadmap.md

 1. Refine the BaseVisualization component to handle more common functionality
 2. Create visualization-specific hooks:
    - ✅ useTooltip - Completed
-   - ✅ useD3Resize - Completed with proper TypeScript support, debouncing, and cleanup
+   - ✅ useD3Resize - Completed with proper TypeScript support, debouncing, and cleanup.
+Successfully implemented across all visualization components.
    - ⬜ useDataProcessing
 3. Update each visualization component to leverage the shared code
-   - ✅ IndexDistribution - Updated to use useTooltip
+   - ✅ IndexDistribution - Updated to use useTooltip and useD3Resize
-   - ✅ LanguageDistribution - Updated to use useTooltip
+   - ✅ LanguageDistribution - Updated to use useTooltip and useD3Resize
    - ✅ CountryDistribution - Updated to use useTooltip and useD3Resize, improved lifecycle management
-   - ✅ TimelineDistribution - Updated to use useTooltip, fixed TypeScript errors, and improved internationalization
+   - ✅ TimelineDistribution - Updated to use useTooltip and useD3Resize, fixed TypeScript errors, and improved internationalization
-   - ✅ TypeDistribution - Updated to use useTooltip
+   - ✅ TypeDistribution - Updated to use useTooltip and useD3Resize
-   - ✅ WordDistribution - Updated to use useTooltip
+   - ✅ WordDistribution - Updated to use useTooltip and useD3Resize
 4. Document the component API for consistency

 ## 2. Consolidate D3.js Integration